Is masturbation in marriage wrong?

 None of this is to say that women don’t enjoy the physical side of sex, or that men don’t enjoy connection.
 It’s only that our approach and our emphasis are different.
 In essence, men have just as much of a need for connection as women, and women have just as much capacity for sexual pleasure as men.
 But we approach things differently and we want things differently.

-What happens if a person decides that they want to short circuit all of this and focus on their own sexual needs?
+What happens if a person decides that they want to short circuit all of this and focus on their own sexual needs–through masturbation in marriage?
 That puts a chain reaction in place that looks like this:

 1. He/she decides to masturbate.